dev-luqman/Dev-Blogs/blogs/Prometheus_setUp/README.md

 #### 1. Create An Ec2 instance
-The above mentioned is very important and you can follow link: [Using AWS Console](../CreateAWSInstance/README.md)
+The above mentioned is very important and you can follow this link: [Using AWS Console](../CreateAWSInstance/README.md)